klmnden/azure-docs.tr-tr/articles/cognitive-services/Computer-vision/quickstarts-sdk/csharp-analyze-sdk.md

             // keys.
 For example, if you got your subscription keys from westus,
             // replace "westcentralus" with "westus".
             //
-            // Free trial subscription keys are generated in the westcentralus
+            // Free trial subscription keys are generated in the "westus"
             // region.
 If you use a free trial subscription key, you shouldn't
             // need to change the region.